mission-liao/dingo/README.md

 ##Features

-###Invoking Worker Functions with Arbitary Fingerprints
+###Invoking Worker Functions with Arbitary Signatures
 The most compatible exchange format is []byte, to marshall in/out your parameters to []byte, we rely these builtin encoders:
  - encoding/json
  - encoding/gob

-Type info are deduced from the fingerprints of worker functions.
+Type info are deduced from the signatures of worker functions.
 With these type info, parameters are unmarshalled from []byte to cloeset type.
 A __type correction__ procedure would be applied on those parameters before invoking.

 Obviously, it's hard (not impossible) to handle all types in #golang, these are unsupported by dingo as far as I know:
  - interface: unmarshalling requires concrete types